AdobeDocs/experience-platform.en/help/use-case-playbooks/playbooks/get-started.md

 ## Create a development sandbox {#create-development-sandbox}

-To get started and get access to the Use Case playbooks functionality, [create a new development sandbox](/help/sandboxes/ui/user-guide.md#create) (make sure you do not select a production sandbox) with the name (not the title) containing either `-ucp` or `-UCP` in the suffix, as shown below.
+To get started and get access to the [[!UICONTROL Use Case Playbooks]](/help/use-case-playbooks/playbooks/overview.md) functionality, [create a new development sandbox](/help/sandboxes/ui/user-guide.md#create) (make sure you do not select a production sandbox) with the name (not the title) containing either `-ucp` or `-UCP` in the suffix, as shown below.

 ![Create a development sandbox for use case playbooks](/help/use-case-playbooks/assets/playbooks/get-started/create-sandbox-ucp.png)